PowerShell/SqlServerDsc/README.md

 * Created unit tests for xSQLServerConfiguration resource
 * Fixes in xSQLAOGroupJoin
   - Availability Group name now appears in the error message for a failed Availability Group join attempt.
+* Changes to xSQLServerSetup
+  - Now `Features` parameter is case-insensitive.
+* Added tests for resources
+  - xSQLServerSetup

 ### 3.0.0.0
 * xSQLServerHelper